zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/function_calling.md

 Now that this part is settled, the following steps will focus exclusively on the `ChatContext_ChatWithHistory_ActionMicroflow` from your `MyFirstBot` module.

-[PICTURE OF MICROFLOW]
+{{< figure src="/attachments/appstore/platform-supported-content/modules/genai/genai-howto-functioncalling/CallingFunctions_Microflow.jpg" >}}

 As seen in the picture, there are two relevant steps that have to be done in order for the two functions to be called.

 #### Addition of Tools action

-1. After the `true` `Request found` decision, the `Tools: Add Function to Request` is added for the first function with the following settings:
+1. After the `true` `Request found` decision, add the `Tools: Add Function to Request` action for the first function with the following settings:

     * Resquest: `$Request`
     * Tool name: `get-current-user-name`
     * Tool description: `This function has no input, and returns a string containing the name of the user that is using the chat.
-It can be used to generate texts on behalf of the user, for example the signature of an email, e.g. "Best regards, a developer from Mendix"`
+It can be used to generate texts on behalf of the user, for example the signature of an email, e.g. "Best regards, [user's name]"`
     * Function microflow: here we call the `GetCurrentUserName_Function` microflow previously done.
     * Use return value: No